 You are here

-English Language Development Program Review – School
+English Language Development (ELD) Review – School

 The Office of Culturally and Linguistically Diverse Education (CLDE) offers a school level review of English language development program(s).
 The results and recommendations from the ELD Program Review will provide a framework to guide in establishing and/or improving upon the overall ELD programming and systems that supports and is inclusive of the unique academic, linguistic, and social-emotional needs of English learners.

 The foundation used for this initial review is Castaneda v.
 Pickard (1981), the landmark court case that established a three-prong approach to determine ELD quality programming with the Office for Civil Rights laws and Department of Justice court orders.
-The three-prong approach is as follows: Theory – Educationally sound and research-based, Practice – Effective implementation (transforming theory into practice with fidelity) with adequate resources and personnel, and Results – Analysis of information, program evaluation, modification and plan for improvement.
+The three-prong approach is as follows: Theory – educationally sound and research-based; Practice – effective implementation (transforming theory into practice with fidelity) with adequate resources and personnel; and Results – Analysis of information, program evaluation, modification, and plan for improvement.

 School reviews include focus groups with school leadership, school instructional staff, and parents that occur onsite at the school over the course of 1.5 - 2 days, depending on scheduling priorities identified by school staff.
 Interviews and focus groups are conducted to obtain information and data related to the school’s ELD program.